WJMF-LD

-WJMF-LD, virtual and VHF digital channel 6, is a low-power television station licensed to Jackson, Mississippi, United States.
+WJMF-LD (channel 6) is a low-power television station in Jackson, Mississippi, United States.
 The station is owned by Rainey Radio.
 WJMF-LD's transmitter is located on Kerr Drive (off US 80) on Jackson's south side.
-Programming is currently unknown.

 History

 WJMF-LP was previously an affiliate of Univision, rebroadcasting a satellite feed of KUOK in Oklahoma City, a former sister station under Equity Media Holdings; consequently, WJMF-LP was Univision's sole affiliate in Mississippi, as well as the state's only Spanish-language TV station in general.
 WJMF even broadcast KUOK station identifications and Oklahoma ads.

 It was originally announced that WJMF would become a LAT TV affiliate.
 However, Equity placed LAT TV on co-owned WJXF-LP instead.
 (That station would later switch to Equity's Retro Jams network, before closing down in 2010.)

 WJMF was sold at auction to Rainey Radio on April 16, 2009; this separated it from KUOK, which was sold to Tyler Media.
 The sale closed on July 10, 2009.
 In early 2011, WJMF-LP was relocated to channel 6, when it was relaunched as an oldies/classic hits-formatted radio station, "EZ 87.7".

 In June 2015, a Saturday evening request show was added to the station.
 The name of its host is Gearshift Gary.

 On July 13, 2021, WJMF-LP signed off shortly before midnight.
 Its format (classic hits) had already moved to WZQK.

 The station was licensed for digital operation on January 11, 2022; its call sign was changed to WJMF-LD.